2025

 This concludes the article on the top generalist skills.
 The training process can seem daunting since a generalist handles many human resources duties.

-Like an HR manager, a professional HR generalist has both solid hard and soft skills.
+A professional HR generalist has solid hard and soft skills like an HR manager.
 Since HR professionals hone soft skills through experience, entry-level generalists feel stuck.

 You should improve your skills further and ensure you don’t stagnate.
-That way, you can lead not just the HR department but the company’s work environment in general.
+That way, you can lead the HR department and the company’s work environment in general.

 If you are new to Human Resources and are looking to break into an HR Generalist role, we recommend taking our HR Generalist Certification Course, where you will learn how to build your skillset in human resources, build your human resources network, craft a great HR resume, and create a successful job search strategy.